Vishnuvardhanrao123/JavaScript/README.md

-# java-basics
+# java-Script
-using variables types and console
+Javascript Notes as per Topics and problem Solving